ManojChandran/eduk8snotes/notes/chapter_09_Deployments.md

 # Introduction
-Last chapter we discussed about the workload and workload managements objects, we will learn in deatil each of the workload management objects.
+Last chapter we discussed about the `ReplicaSet`, an important concept in workload managements objects.
+This chapter we will learn in detail on the workload management object `Deployment`.

 ### What is a deployment?
 A Kubernete `deployment` provides declarative updates for Pods and ReplicaSets.